 Increased employment retention.
 Employment retention is a function of an appropriate match between the job and the individual, as well as a satisfactory level of earnings.
 Full time work is associated with a higher level of employment retention than is part time work.
 Consequently, DRS counselors are encouraged to emphasize full time work to the greatest extent possible for VR customers.
 Also as noted above, DRS is attempting to increase enrollment in university and community college programs.
-Individuals with that level of education are much more likelyto engage in full time employment.
+Individuals with that level of education are much more likely to engage in full time employment.
 Increased achievement of postsecondary education credentials.
 DRS is engaged in an effort to expand enrollment in university and community college programs.
 To improve data quality, DRS has made modifications to its online case management system.
-These changes will result in improved tracking of measurable skill gainsand achievement of degrees and credentials by customers pursuing postsecondary training.
+These changes will result in improved tracking of measurable skill gains and achievement of degrees and credentials by customers pursuing postsecondary training.

 o.
-7. Strategies for assisting other components of the statewide workforce developmentsystem in assisting individuals with disabilities
+7. Strategies for assisting other components of the statewide workforce development system in assisting individuals with disabilities

 DRS will use a localized strategy for assisting other components of the workforce system in working effectively with persons with disabilities.
 As noted elsewhere, DRS staff serve as members of local workforce boards and have the capacity to focus attention on disability-related issues.
 DRS also continues a high level of participation in state and local efforts to promote service integration within the workforce system.
 Concerns specifically related to program accessibility will be addressed at the local level with support from the DRS central office rehabilitation technology unit.
-In addition to local staff resources expanding methods of communication, including electronic and computer connections, between DRS offices and local workforce centers.
-DRS has been involved with ongoing effortsthrough the state workforce board to create a system for electronic exchange of information between workforce partner agencies at the state and local level.
+In addition to local staff resources

 DRS will reach out to independent living centers in responding to accessibility concerns.
-DRS will also work with its Title I agency to provide training to both DRS and local workforce staffon disability issues through webinars and other mechanisms.
-DRS will also pursue a strategy of o.
+DRS will also work with its Title I agency to provide training to both DRS and local workforce staff on disability issues through webinars and other mechanisms.
+DRS will also pursue a strategy of expanding methods of communication, including electronic and computer connections, between DRS offices and local workforce centers.
+DRS has been involved with ongoing efforts through the state workforce board to create a system for electronic exchange of information between workforce partner agencies at the state and local level.

+o.
 8. A. Achieve goals and priorities by the State, consistent with the comprehensive needs assessment;

 The goals established in this plan are consistent with DRS needs assessment activities described in this plan.
 The goals are closely aligned to WIOA reporting requirements, focusing on employment retention and earnings, essential objectives of the VR program.
 The strategies described in this plan are focused on making progress toward those goals.
-DRS believes that the focus on employment, earnings and educational achievement are consistent with the needsof people with disabilities throughout the state.
+DRS believes that the focus on employment, earnings and educational achievement are consistent with the needs of people with disabilities throughout the state.